AB-BLAST 3.0 is a powerful

 The computing platforms currently supported for

-AB-BLAST Standard Edition and Enterprise Edition are listed below.
+AB-BLAST are listed below.

-Linux kernel versions 2.4 and 2.6 for 32-bit i786 (Pentium4) and 64-bit X64
+Linux kernel versions 2.6+ for 64-bit X64

 The list of supported platforms is subject to change without notice.

-supported by AB-BLAST on all of the above platforms.
+are supported by AB-BLAST on all of the above platforms.

 Installation